issacdowling/selfhostedsmarthomeguide/README.md

 ### Now, click the settings icon in the bottom right corner.

 * Set hostname to whatever you want to call it.
-I chose assistant-main-node
+I chose assistant1
-* Enable SSH
+* Enable SSH with a password
 * Set username and password
 * Configure Wifi if you're going to use it instead of ethernet.
 Ethernet is more stable, but Wifi allows for more freedom in positioning.
 * Scroll down, save.